Phanindhraaa/get-papers-cli/README.md

 # get-papers

-A Python CLI tool to **fetch PubMed papers** related to a search query, and **filter out papers that only have academic authors**.
-It saves the results (with industry authors only) to a CSV file for further analysis.
+writing a python program to fetch research papers based on a user-specified query. the program will identify papers with at least one author affiliated with a pharmaceutical or biotech company and return the results as a csv file.

 # Features